When Location Shapes Choice: Placement Optimization of Substitutable Products: Introduction

-We model the customer behavior as a two-stage process: first, a customer entering the store visits a subset of display locations according to a \emph{browsing distribution}; second, the customer chooses at most one product from the displayed products at those locations according to a discrete choice model.
-Customers may take different paths through the store (for example, see Figure \ref{fig:two}) and may see only a subset of the products on display.
-We assume that a customer's journey depends only on the store layout and the browsing distribution is a probability distribution over the subset of display locations visited by customers.
-Each location holds at most one product but any given product may be placed at multiple display locations.
 The objective is to select an assortment of products and determine their placement in order to maximize the expected revenue from a customer visit.
+Each location holds at most one product but a given product may be placed at multiple display locations. { Our model also captures settings where multiple products may be placed at each location, as well as, the setting where locations cannot be left empty.} To capture the different types of choice behavior and browsing patterns that may arise in the diverse array of applications of this problem, we focus on designing a general algorithm that can select and place the products optimally for \emph{any browsing distribution and almost any choice model}.
 We call this the \place\ problem.

-In order to capture the different types of choice behavior and browsing patterns that may arise in the diverse array of applications of this problem, we focus on designing a general algorithm that can select and place the products optimally for \emph{any browsing distribution and any choice model}.
+Our two-stage process is inspired by consider-then-choose choice models~(\cite{consider}), where the customer first shortlists a subset of the assortment (a consideration set) and then chooses from the subset according to a discrete choice model.
+The main difference is that our model endogenizes the consideration set of customers through their browsing behavior and the product placement in a store.

 {\bf Fundamental challenges:} The \place\ problem involves two challenging and interrelated tasks: selecting the assortment of products to display in the store, and finding the optimal placement of this assortment over the available locations.
-Given an assortment, the optimal placement of products in the assortment depends on the manner in which customers enter and move around the store, i.e., the browsing distribution.
-The browsing behavior can be quite diverse (for example, see Figure \ref{fig:two}) and this makes it hard to find the optimal placement from the enormous number of possible solutions: $s^m$ possible placements for an assortment of $s$ products and $m$ locations since every product may be repeated at multiple locations.
-We need an efficient way to optimize over this large state space.
+Given an assortment, the optimal placement of products in the assortment depends on the manner in which customers enter and move around the store, i.e., the browsing distribution. { In fact, \place\ is NP-hard even in the special case where the locations are vertically stacked and customer chooses according to the Multinomial Logit (MNL) model (see Remark \ref{pline} and Lemma \ref{lem:hardness} in Section \ref{sec:prelim}).} In general, the browsing behavior can be quite diverse (for example, see Figure \ref{fig:two}) and this makes it significantly more challenging to find the optimal placement from the enormous number of possible solutions: $s^m$ possible placements for an assortment of $s$ products and $m$ locations since every product may be repeated at multiple locations.